nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 6
 00:00:17,851 --> 00:00:23,254
-[SPEAKER_00]: you know, testing is going to be hammering it and we'll be going back and forth with them to make sure everything's right.
+[SPEAKER_00]: you know, testing can be hammering it and we'll be going back and forth with them to make sure everything's right.

 7
 00:00:23,234 --> 00:00:29,093
-[SPEAKER_00]: and then once that one week hard experience over we'll release it um and so
+[SPEAKER_00]: and then once that one week hardening sprint is over we'll release it um and so

 8
 00:00:29,073 --> 00:00:33,953
-[SPEAKER_00]: The way it works is, I think, which
+[SPEAKER_00]: The way it works is, I think, which Krishna might be able to answer this for me but

 9
 00:00:34,507 --> 00:00:40,062